The Status of Certificates of COVID-19 Vaccination

 That being said, it stands to logic that the WHO declared:

-“Regardless of any technology implemented in the future, the COVID-19 vaccination status of international travelers should be recorded through the International Certificate for Vaccination and Prophylaxis based on the model presented in Annex 6 of the IHR.
+“Regardless of any technology implemented in the future, the COVID-19 vaccination status of international travellers should be recorded through the International Certificate for Vaccination and Prophylaxis based on the model presented in Annex 6 of the IHR.
 The same format could be adapted once WHO pre-qualified COVID-19 vaccines become available universally and relevant recommendations are provided under the IHR.”

 Share